nycalexander/neosharp/README.md

 <br/>

-Command-line utility developed in `C# .NET 8.0`, designed to provide comprehensive and aesthetically formatted system diagnostics.
+Command-line utility developed in `C# .NET 8.0`, designed to provide comprehensive and aesthetically formatted system specifications.
 It delivers a streamlined overview of essential system parameters for users seeking an efficient, visually engaging representation of system specifications.

 #
 - **Platform Support**: Currently compatible with Windows 10/11; possible future iterations may extend support to Linux and other operating systems.